mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/receive-phone-call/javascript.md

 language: javascript
 ---

-# How to Receive Phone Calls with the Nexmo Client SDK in JavaScript
+# How to Receive Phone Calls with the Client SDK in JavaScript

 In this guide, you'll learn how to forward an incoming phone call from a Nexmo phone number, to an in-app user by implementing a webhook and linking that to a Nexmo application.